Note: This Post was previously published and has been updated with current content.

 When you don’t have a pincher grip due to fine muscle weakness, it’s very difficult to pick up dropped change, crumbs of food, and basically any other small and flat item.

-Although I do own one of these long grabber/claw devices that help people with a weak grasp reach and pick up things, my problem is just that I have a weak pincher grip, not with bending down.
+Although I do own one of these long grabber devices that help people with a weak grasp reach and pick up things, my problem is just that I have a weak pincher grip and not bending down.
 Frankly, I can use all the exercise I can get.